Shopify SEO & AI Search Checklist: 30 Fixes for Organic + AI Traffic in 2026

 20. Publish 4-8 long-form blog posts per quarter

 Target keywords your shoppers search before they’re ready to buy (“how to,” “best,” “vs,” “guide” queries).
-1,000-2,000 word posts with original research outperform 300-word “tips” posts by 5-10x.
+Posts of 1,000-2,000 words with original research outperform 300-word “tips” posts by 5-10x.

 21. Update old posts every 6-12 months